 AALL Scholarship Program

 AALL is committed to providing opportunities for professional growth.
 Each year, the Association awards scholarships to assist individuals in meeting their educational goals in the field of legal information.
 Individuals should apply for all of the scholarships for which they qualify.
-The deadline for all scholarships is April 1.

 Degree Candidate Scholarships